 With this shift from functional to contextual online customer experiences, many of our clients find they’re using hundreds of pictures and videos a month in their content strategy.
 Our AI efficiently enriches these visuals with metadata.
 Everything is checked for accuracy before publication – and that checking is training the AI to be more even more efficient in the future.

-3 Delivers greater insight
+Delivers greater insight from content

 Shoppable content creates more engaging, efficient customer experiences.
 But it also enables more effective performance measurement.
 It gives brands and publishers data-based insights into the efficiency of their content and the authenticity of their social media influencers.
+Collishop tried out shoppable video in an AB-test and got great results from this, discover the full Collishop AB-test.

 Our Customer Management System (CMS) algorithms generate that invaluable data.
 Every picture or video and every individual product featured in those content pieces is measured at each stage of the conversion funnel.
 This gives insight into which content and items are working hardest.